Mongrel: Health

 In one study, the effect of breed on longevity in the pet dog was analyzed using mortality data from 23,535 pet dogs.
 The data were obtained from North American veterinary teaching hospitals.
 The median age at death was determined for purebred and mixed-breed dogs of different body weights.
 Within each body weight category, the median age at death was lower for purebred dogs compared with mixed-breed dogs.
 The median age at death was "8.5 years for all mixed breed dogs, and 6.7 years for all pure breed dogs" in the study.

 In 2013, a study found that mixed breeds live on average 1.2 years longer than purebreds, and that increasing body weight was negatively correlated with longevity (i.e. the heavier the dog, the shorter its lifespan).
 Another study published in 2019 confirmed this 1.2 year difference in lifespan for mixed-breed dogs, and further demonstrated negative impacts of recent inbreeding and benefits of occasional outcrossing for lifespan in individual dogs.

 Studies that have been done in the area of health show that mixed-breeds on average are both healthier and longer-lived than their purebred relations.
 This is because current accepted breeding practices within the pedigreed dog community result in a reduction in genetic diversity, and can result in physical characteristics that lead to health issues.

 Studies have shown that crossbreed dogs have a number of desirable reproductive traits.
 Scott and Fuller found that crossbreed dogs were superior mothers compared to purebred mothers, producing more milk and giving better care.
 These advantages led to a decreased mortality in the offspring of crossbreed dogs.

-Types

-Mongrel dogs can be divided roughly into types: